Top of the page

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Preparing the shot

-For a mixed-dose insulin shot:
+To prepare a mixed-dose insulin shot:

 You can inject insulin at a few places on the body.

 Slightly change the spot where you give an insulin shot each time you do it.
 For example, use five different places on the right upper arm, then use five places on the left upper arm.
 Using the same spot every time can cause bumps or pits in the skin and make the shots hurt more.
 It may also slow down how the insulin is absorbed into your child's body.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter N366 in the search box to learn more about "Giving a Mixed-Dose Insulin Shot to Children: Care Instructions."
+Enter N366 in the search box to learn more about "Giving a Mixed-Dose Insulin Shot to Children: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.